The 4 C's & Beyond - A Diamond Purchaser's Guide

 Diamond Carat Comparison Chart

 1. Carat is the measurement of diamond weight.
-1.00 carat = .20 grams.
-Carats are then divided into 100 points.
+1.00 carat is then divided into 100 points.
 So a quarter-carat has 25 points and is written as 0.25 carats or ¼ carat.

 2. Because of its rarity, one larger diamond is more valuable than a combination of small diamonds.